 The home can be a dangerous place for our pets

 Our beloved pets can find their way into all sorts of trouble.
-While we don't want to think about them eating things they shouldn't, accidental poisonings are more common than you could image.
+While we don't want to think about them eating things they shouldn't, accidental poisonings are more common than you could imagine.
 In fact, these are some of the most common cases we see in our hospitals.
 A pooch may find some leftover Easter eggs or get their paws on rat bait, leaving them severely ill.
-You might not know, but our inside our homes and even in our backyard, are full of items potentially poisonous to our pets, some surprisingly dangerous.
+You might not know, but the inside our homes and even in our backyard, are full of items potentially poisonous to our pets, some surprisingly dangerous.

 It's important to know what these poisons are, as well as what to do if your pet comes into contact or ingests them.
 This guide will provide you with information on the types of poisons your pet could encounter, signs and symptoms of common poisons, treatment and how to avoid accidental poisoning.

 - What are the signs and symptoms of poisoning?

 - Can cats and dogs survive being poisoning?

 - What to do if your pet has been poisoned

 - How is poisoning treated by vets?

 - How to prevent poisoning in your pet

 - How to prevent your pet from being intentionally poisoned